sass/sass/doc-src/SASS_REFERENCE.md

 but the {file:Sass/Script/Functions.html#list-functions Sass list functions}
 make them useful.
-The {Sass::Script::Functions#nth nth function} can access items in a list, and the {Sass::Script::Functions#join join function} can join multiple lists together.
+The {Sass::Script::Functions#nth nth function} can access items in a list, the {Sass::Script::Functions#join join function} can join multiple lists together, and the {Sass::Script::Functions#append append function} can add items to lists.
 The [`@each` rule](#each-directive) can also add styles for each item in a list.

 In addition to containing simple values, lists can contain other lists.